 Prior Periods of enrollment - Federal regulations require that a student must be in compliance with the school's satisfactory academic progress policy before receiving a financial aid award.
-These guidelines must be applied to any student requesting financial aid, even if the student did not receive financial aid in the past.
+These guidelines must be applied to

 Late Add of Courses - The student must enroll in ALL courses (including dynamic/mini sessions) by the last day to register as established for standard sessions (see academic calendar for date).
-Financial Aid can not include any late added courses as part of the student's enrollment when determining financial aid eligibility.
+Financial Aid cannot include any late added courses as part of the student's enrollment when determining financial aid eligibility.

 Unsatisfactory (U) Grade - A grade of "U" (unsatisfactory) in developmental courses is calculated as an "F" for determining grade point average and percentage of credits completed each semester.

 Audit (X) Grade - Financial Aid is not awarded to students who audit courses.
 "X" grades are considered as "W" grades for determining percentage of credits completed each semester.
 Students who audit courses will have their aid reduced accordingly.